 The Group does not expect to have any contracts where the period between the provision of the promised services to the customers and payment by the customers exceeds one year.
-The financing component in the bundled contracts where the period between the delivery of the promised handset device to the customers and payment by the customers exceeds one year is not expected to be significant.
-Based on current facts and circumstances, the Group determined that the financing component within the bundled contracts with customers is not significant and therefore not accounted for separately.
+The financing component in the bundled contracts where the period between the delivery of the promised handset device/other product to the customers and payment by the customers exceeds one year is not expected to be significant.
+Based on current facts and circumstances, the Group determined that the financing component within the bundled contracts with customers is not significant and therefore does not adjust any of the transaction prices for the time value of money.

-(aa) Interest income
+(z) Interest income